siddhardhaungarala/siddhardhaungarala/README.md

 # siddhardhaungarala
-it is my portfolio website
+My portfolio website build within a day in December 2024

+designed using html, css, js, tailwindcss, bootstrap, jquary, and ajax